Wendy A. Woloson

 Wendy A. Woloson is an American historian.
-She is a professor at Rutgers University-Camden, specializing in the "history of material and consumer culture, used goods markets, alternative and criminal economies, and the history of capitalism".
+She is a professor at Rutgers University–Camden, specializing in the "history of material and consumer culture, used goods markets, alternative and criminal economies, and the history of capitalism".

 Education

 Woloson graduated from Iowa State University in 1986 with a BFA in Drawing, Painting, Printmaking and a minor in art history.
 In 1990, she received an MFA in Printmaking from Montana State University.
 In 1993, she received a MA in Popular Culture from Bowling Green State University.
 Her thesis was titled "In Our Homes We Must Have Industry and Sympathy: Early Twentieth-Century Advertising Recipe Booklets and American Domestic Culture".
 In 1999, she received her PhD in American Studies from the University of Pennsylvania.
 Her dissertation was "Refined Tastes: Sugar, Confectionery, and Consumers in Nineteenth-Century America" which she later published as a book in 2002.

 Career

 For ten years, Woloson worked as the Curator of Printed Books at the Library Company of Philadelphia.

-She has been a professor at Rutgers-Camden since 2013.
+She has been a professor at Rutgers University–Camden since 2013.